Hamza-005/Meta-Front-End/README.md

 # Meta Front-End

-editor's note: all files in this repo have my own spin to them none of these files are a "verbaitum" copy of those done in the cert
+### *Editor's note : all files in this repo have my own spin to them none of these files are a "verbaitum" copy of those done in the cert*

 ## (C1-M2)